acs135/Docker-Project/README.md

 # About

 This project runs a paper minecraft server and a "rathole" in two docker containers allowing the server to be accessed from outside the network without needing port forwarding.
-This requires that you have a VPS server with a public facing IP address that acts as a reverse proxy.
+This requires that you have a VPS server with a public facing IP address that will act as a reverse proxy.

 # Quick Start